 Mt.
 Nagiso dake hiking & climbing route

-It is a steep trail used by Shugenja, but now there are detour routes and ladders to the difficult Chain section, and even beginners should be able to reach the summit with a little effort.
+The mountain trail is very steep both up and down as it was used by Shugendo for their training, but now there are detours and ladders even in the difficult climbing areas, so even beginners can reach the summit with a little effort.
+I should be able to go.

 :Mountain Villa Information